Favourited 396 times

 4. Establishment of School for the disabled/children with special needs

-5. The Improvement of endangered Girl child education on the Islands and their personal effects
+5. The Improvement and or sustainability of endangered Girl child education on the Islands and their personal effects

 7. Schools feeding programs specifically for kindergartens and Lower primary ages 3-9yrs